Intercontinental ballistic missile: Land-based ICBMs

 The DF-41 or CSS-X-10 can carry up to 10 nuclear warheads, which are MIRVs and has a range of approximately 12000–14000 km.
 The DF-41 deployed underground in Xinjiang, Qinghai, Gansu and Inner Mongolia.
 The mysterious underground subway ICBM carrier systems are called the "Underground Great Wall Project".

 Israel is believed to have deployed a road mobile nuclear ICBM, the Jericho III, which entered service in 2008.
 It is possible for the missile to be equipped with a single 750 kg nuclear warhead or up to three MIRV warheads.
 It is believed to be based on the Shavit space launch vehicle and is estimated to have a range of 4800 to 11500 km.
 In November 2011 Israel tested an ICBM believed to be an upgraded version of the Jericho III.

 India has a series of ballistic missiles called Agni.
 On 19 April 2012, India successfully test fired its first Agni-V, a three-stage solid fueled missile, with a strike range of more than 7500 km.
 Missile was test-fired for the second time on 15 September 2013.
 On 31 January 2015, India conducted a third successful test flight of the Agni-V from the Abdul Kalam Island facility.
 The test used a canisterised version of the missile, mounted over a Tata truck.
 On 15 December 2022, first night trial of Agni-V was successfully carried out by SFC from Abdul Kalam Island, Odisha.
 The missile is now 20 percent lighter because the use of composite materials rather than steel material.
 The range has been increased to 7,000 km.

 Submarine-launched ICBMs

 Missile defense

 An anti-ballistic missile is a missile which can be deployed to counter an incoming nuclear or non-nuclear ICBM.
 ICBMs can be intercepted in three regions of their trajectory: boost phase, mid-course phase or terminal phase.
-The United States, Russia, India, France, Israel, and China have now developed anti-ballistic missile systems, of which the Russian A-135 anti-ballistic missile system, the American Ground-Based Midcourse Defense and the Indian Prithvi Defence Vehicle Mark-II are the only systems having the capability to intercept and shoot down ICBMs carrying nuclear, chemical, biological, or conventional warheads.
+The United States, Russia, India, France, Israel, and China have now developed anti-ballistic missile systems, of which the Russian A-135 anti-ballistic missile system, the American Ground-Based Midcourse Defense, the Indian Prithvi Defence Vehicle Mark-II and the Israeli Arrow 3 are the only systems having the capability to intercept and shoot down ICBMs carrying nuclear, chemical, biological, or conventional warheads.